SathwikUK/Lumify/README.md

 # ✨ Lumify - Low-Light Image Enhancer & Face Detector

 Lumify is a web application for enhancing low-light images and detecting faces.
-It uses a PyTorch neural network and Flask for backend inference, and a beautiful React + Vite interface on the frontend.
+It uses a PyTorch neural network(ZERO-DCE) and Flask for backend inference, and a beautiful React + Vite interface on the frontend.

 ---